ajcutuli/ajcutuli.github.io/_pages/Hawkes_Processes.md

 In practice, such phenomena exhibit high endogeneity (i.e. $g$ close to 1), suggesting that current markets operate in a close to unstable system (hence the propensity for flash crashes) and/or that Hawkes processes are too simple a framework to model financial markets.
 The linear Hawkes process that we discussed have been extended by introducing covariates such as price returns\cite{cojumps-hawkes-factor} and news\cite{Rambaldi2014ModelingFE} to improve the ability the explain phenomena.
 As a financial modeler, it is critical to constantly bear in mind that, as put best in Derman and Wilmott's manifesto\cite{manifesto}, "models are not the world."

 ## References
+1. <span id="ref1">A. Kirilenko, A. S. Kyle, M. Samadi, and T. Tuzun.
+The flash crash: High-frequency trading in an electronic market. *The Journal of Finance*, 72(3):967–998, 2017.<br>
+2.